Cardano-After-Dark/dred/onchain/temp/dred-network-registry.api.md

 // src/DredNeighborhood/Neighborhood.typeInfo.ts:556:5 - (ae-forgotten-export) The symbol "AppInfoLike" needs to be exported by the entry point index.d.ts
 // src/DredNeighborhood/Neighborhood.typeInfo.ts:557:5 - (ae-forgotten-export) The symbol "NodeOpsInfoLike" needs to be exported by the entry point index.d.ts
 // src/DredNeighborhood/Neighborhood.typeInfo.ts:576:5 - (ae-forgotten-export) The symbol "NeighborhoodData" needs to be exported by the entry point index.d.ts
-// src/DredNeighborhood/Neighborhood.typeInfo.ts:592:5 - (ae-forgotten-export) The symbol "ErgoNeighborhoodData" needs to be exported by the entry point index.d.ts
 // src/DredNeighborhood/Neighborhood.typeInfo.ts:605:5 - (ae-forgotten-export) The symbol "NeighborhoodDataLike" needs to be exported by the entry point index.d.ts
 // src/DredNeighborhood/Neighborhood.typeInfo.ts:645:13 - (ae-forgotten-export) The symbol "DelegateDatum$Cip68RefToken_4" needs to be exported by the entry point index.d.ts
 // src/DredNeighborhood/Neighborhood.typeInfo.ts:646:13 - (ae-forgotten-export) The symbol "DelegationDetail_5" needs to be exported by the entry point index.d.ts